 Walk.
 Walk.
 Walk.
 Walk.
-I typed in ‘1 day in Rome’ into ‘google itinerary’ and was granted with a mapped out walking tour of fucking bliss around Rome free of charge.
+I typed in ‘1 day in Rome’ into ‘google itinerary’ and was granted with a mapped out walking tour of bliss around Rome free of charge.
 Instead of paying the 20€ fee to the train station later that day I grabbed a 2€ mini bottle of wine (complimentary plastic cup from charming Italian) and walked there passing the charming streets of Rome.
 Getting immersed in all the sights and profound characters I meet along the way.
-A traveling hustler takes a polaroid of me in front of the Colosseum, I hand him some cash and we exchange a huge hug.
+A travelling hustler takes a polaroid of me in front of the Colosseum, I hand him some cash and we exchange a huge hug.
 I know the hustle.

 My friends sometimes coil away in horror at how spontaneous and unorganized I am.
 I scanned HotelTonight for days before I left but knew I would get the best deal on the ‘morning of’.
 As I waited for the train to Rome Central, I snagged a BULLSHIT beautiful hotel room on HotelTonight down to 50€ from 120€.
-When I arrived at my room I was a little less impressed that the photos looked like a McAngus but in reality were a stuffy 2 day old Cheeseburger.
+When I arrived at my room I was a little less impressed that the photos looked like a McAngus but in reality, were a stuffy 2-day old Cheeseburger.
 One little vulnerable call to reception and I was upgraded to another suite with views I still get goosebumps over.

 Low and behold.
 My 50€ Hotel room view.
 Duomo Hotel Central, I will NEVER EVER forget you.

 Living in the international hub of Barcelona I am so lucky to be blessed with friends from all over the world.
-There is not one city I have been to recently where someone local hasn’t flooded me with all their secrets and recommendations.
-In Rome I lapped up the city’s best kept secret pasta place without having to wait for a table.
+There is not one city I have been to recently where someone local hasn’t floored me with all their secrets and recommendations.
+In Rome, I lapped up the city’s best kept secret pasta place without having to wait for a table.
 A cool 24€ for a big ass pasta and bottle of wine for lunch that kept me full well into the next afternoon.
 In Florence, I had more than enough secrets and recommendations to wander the streets eating and drinking within my budget for 2 days.
 I was so under my budget by the end of my trip I shouted myself a 20€ bottle of wine just to write this blog as I wait for the rain to pass.

 Trips like these make me realize how available and reachable I am 24/7.
 I turned my phone off while I slept a solid 12 hours and refused to turn it back on until an hour after I woke up.
 What followed was 2 hours sitting on the floor having a panic attack as I responded to every single message/email/inbox/Whatsapp blah blah blah, only to realize….
-NONE of these were work-related.
+NONE of these was work-related.
 My work knew I was uncontactable for 2 days and they were extremely cautious as to not disturb me once during my brain detox.

-I realized a lot of the communication in my life is just noise.
+I realized a lot of communication in my life is just noise.
 It serves no purpose in my goals and goes against every value and belief I have in myself.
 Being in a different country on your own allows you to see what is working and what is not.
 It allows you to pull it all apart and re-evaluate, coming home with new boundaries and goals set in place.

 Without solo travel I imagine myself to be in a lunatic asylum.
 But here I am